Cink sets another scoring mark, keeps lead at RBC Heritage

 Matt Wallace of England and Sung-jae Im of South Korea were tied at 11 under.
 Wallace shot 65 and Im 69.

+Morikawa said there have been plenty of low scores this week and he just has to post one when he goes out Sunday as part of the final group.

+“Each day, I’ve shown little specks of good golf, I’ve just got to put it all together for tomorrow’s final round if I want a chance,” he said.

-While Cink slowed down, no one else could dent his large lead amid Harbour Town’s narrow fairways and smallish greens.
+While Cink slowed down, no one could dent his large lead amid Harbour Town’s narrow fairways and smallish greens.
 That left Cink in prime position for a third plaid winner’s jacket for his collection after finishing first in 2000 and 2004.

 Cink rallied from behind in both of his previous wins here.
 His challenge 17 years later will be maintaining his poise on a course where front-runners are often upended.
 Only once in the past eight tournaments here as the third-round leader come out on top — and that was Webb Simpson last year.